marksidell/dynips/README.md

 like curl.

 Normally, the service expires hostnames that clients fail to update regularly.
-This ensures that the IP address for temporary locations, such as coffee shops, are automatically expired.
+This ensures that the IP addresses for temporary locations, such as coffee shops, are automatically expired.
 It is also possible for a client to *hold* a hostname so that it doesn't expire.
 Holding is useful for clients such